 Wester: There’s no comparison between any fandoms.
 I was kind of one of the proto “Star Wars” fandom people, I think.
 I still remember wearing “Star Wars” T-shirts to school back in the early 90s.

 I just dated myself.

 I kind of came up in the geek community.
 I used to play “Dungeons & Dragons” in high school and stuff like that.
+In fact I’ve recently been told about Magic: The Gathering and want to give that a go, a friend even sent me these mtg arena codes I might try.
 I went to “Star Trek” conventions when I was 12.
 That kind of stuff.
 So I’m very familiar with fandoms and I’ve got to say, the “Supernatural” fandom is absolutely a thing of beauty.
 The fact that they think of themselves as family, it’s really something else.
 It’s all the good parts of tribalism in my opinion.
 It’s all about togetherness and community and maybe I’m sort of outside the bubble perhaps, but I’m not super aware that they go out and attack people and make people from other fandoms feel bad or anything like that.
 Like I said, it’s all the best parts of tribalism where you feel like you’re part of a community and everyone supports each other.